This article was originally published on June 7, 2017, and last updated on September 21, 2017.

 What is Alzheimer’s?

+Worldwide, 47 million people are living with Alzheimer’s and other forms of dementia.
 Alzheimer’s is a type of dementia that gets worse over time, eventually taking away all brain function.
 Plaques and tangles in the brain are the causes of the brain’s deterioration.
 Scientists still do not know why, but they are working harder than ever to discover a cure for this disease that is one of the leading causes of death in America.
-It not only affects those afflicted but also their families and caregivers.
+It not only affects those afflicted, but also their families and caregivers.

 In the past it was thought that Alzheimer’s was just normal part of aging—but it is not.
 Younger people are now being affected as well, with about 200,000 Americans under 65 diagnosed with early-onset Alzheimer’s, according to the Alzheimer’s Association.